Our team

 Partner

-Jamie heads the firm’s employment practice, advising employer and individual clients on their most important contentious and non-contentious employment law issues.
-Jamie is recognised in Legal 500 as a “Key Lawyer” across multiple sectors and as a “stand-out individual” that is “highly capable, strategic and commercially minded”.
+Jamie heads the firm’s employment practice, advising employer and individual clients on their most important contentious and non-contentious employment law issues, in particular in the sports industry.
+Jamie is ranked in Chambers for Employment: Employers and is recognised in Legal 500 as a “Key Lawyer” across multiple sectors and has been described as having a “maestro’s touch in sports employment cases”, with “bullet-proof judgement” and as “highly capable, strategic and commercially minded”.

-Jamie advises on the full spectrum of employment law matters, with considerable experience advising on complex discrimination issues, managing employees and advising on employee aspects of corporate transactions.
+Jamie advises on the full spectrum of employment law matters, with considerable experience advising on complex discrimination issues, managing employees and advising on the employment aspects of corporate transactions.
 He also advises on the drafting and negotiation of restraint of trade clauses and other contractual terms.

 Jamie qualified in September 2011.